Lexirem/Project-2/README.md

 - **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **themes and one theme** - As a user I want to see all the themes available so that I can choose from which one I want to see all the pictures available for that theme.
-- **events create** - As a user I want to create an event so that I can invite others to attend
+- **one photo** - As a user I want to see the all the information about that
-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **user profile** - As a user I want to see my Orders, returns and favourites pictures and be able to modify my account
-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+- **cart** - As a user I want to be able to see the photos I am about to buy, modify the buying list and go to the payment page so I can confirm my purchase

 ## Backlog
 - Partnership with a lab printer.